licensezero/guide.licensezero.com/index.md

 ### <a id="stacked-licensing">Stacked Licensing</a>

 License Zero also supports projects that require multiple private licenses, for contributions from different developers.
-If you publish a project under [The Parity Public License](#parity), and another developer forks the project, licensing their own work under [The Parity Public License](#parity), too, they can append `licensezero.json` metadata for a separate License Zero "project" in the same software.
-Users who run the [command line interface](#command-line-interface) will see that they need a private license from each of you to use the project.
+If you publish contributions under [The Parity Public License](#parity), and another developer forks, licensing their own work under [The Parity Public License](#parity), too, they can append `licensezero.json` metadata for a separate License Zero identifier.
+Users who run the [command line interface](#command-line-interface) will see that they need a private license from each of you to use the project as a whole.
 The same could happen with two contributors using [The Prosperity Public License](#prosperity), or contributors using a mix of `LICENSE` terms.

 Note that as a contributor, you control pricing only for your own contributions, not anyone else's contributions, even if their work builds on yours.
 Contributors building on top of work you license under [The Prosperity Public License](#prosperity) will need to purchase private licenses from you to use and build on your work for the purpose of making money through licensezero.com, but otherwise, licensezero.com doesn't say anything about any relationship between you.